MetOffice/forest/doc/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Forest - forecast evaluation tools
+FOREST - Forecast evaluation tools
 ==================================

-Forest is a framework for evaluating geophysical numerical models.
+FOREST is a framework for evaluating geophysical numerical models.
 Forecast and nowcast fields can be compared to equivalent observations using a simple user interface.